trickstercache/trickster/docs/developer/discovery-providers.md

   documents (native and Prometheus `file_sd`/`http_sd`), shared by the `file` and `http_sd` providers.

+- **`pkg/bytes.ReadBoundedBody`** — bound every response read.
+Pass
+  `truncate: false` for a document that is only meaningful whole: it fails past the limit rather than handing back a fragment, which would parse into a plausible but wrong membership.

 ## Roadmap providers

 Candidates from the issue #609 thread, in likely priority order: `aws`